Calibrated Mechanism Design: Applications

 \begin{proposition}[State-dependent type ranking] Suppose the agent's payoff satisfies the assumptions above.
 If $(1-\beliefh)\DP(0)+\beliefh\DP(1)\geq\DP(\beliefh)$, full transparency is optimal.
 Otherwise, full transparency is not optimal: if $\prior<\beliefh$, it is optimal to split \prior\ to $0$ and $\hat{\belief}$; if $\prior>\beliefh$, it is optimal to split \prior\ to $\beliefh$ and $1$.
 In particular, if $\DP(\beliefh)>\max\{\DP(0),\DP(1)\}$, then full transparency is not optimal. \end{proposition}

 By \autoref{prop:reversal}, whether full transparency is optimal depends on the designer and agent's payoffs and the type distribution, but only through their impact on the value the function $\DP$ takes at points $\{0,\beliefh,1\}$.
 At \beliefh, the agent earns no rents\textemdash as $\pay(\cdot|\beliefh)$ is constant across types\textemdash which pushes against full transparency.
-At the same time, efficiency may dictate the designer to condition the allocation rule on the state, which may push for information disclosure.
-The piecewise convexity of \DP\ implies, however, that if $\DP(\beliefh)$ dominates \DP\ at the extreme beliefs, $\DP$ attains a maximum at \beliefh\ and the rent-extraction motive dominates.
+At the same time, efficiency may dictate the designer to condition the allocation rule on the state, which favors information disclosure.
+The piecewise convexity of \DP\ implies that if $\DP(\beliefh)$ dominates \DP\ at the extreme beliefs, the rent extraction motive dominates and the designer does not engage in full disclosure.